 - Classes will be determined by weight on Monday of fair week.
 If the initial weight of a calf at weigh in is 250 pounds to 500 pounds, that weight will be recorded as the official weight and may not reweigh.

-- Calves not meeting the minimum weight of 250 pounds by the end of weigh in on Monday of fair week will be sent home.
+- Calves not meeting the minimum weight of 250 pounds by the end of weigh in on Saturday morning of fair week will be sent home.
 If the initial weight of a calf at weigh in is 245-249 pounds, the 4-H’er may attempt to put weight on their calf to meet the minimum cut off and reweigh by the end of the time allotted for general weigh in.
 If the initial weight of a calf is less than 245 pounds, that weight will be recorded as the official weight and may not reweigh.

-- All calves weighing over 500 pounds at weigh in on Monday of fair week will be put into an overweight class and will not be eligible to compete for grand or reserve grand champion.
+- All calves weighing over 500 pounds at weigh in on Saturday morning of fair week will be put into an overweight class and will not be eligible to compete for grand or reserve grand champion.
 They will sell at auction for a maximum of 500 pounds.
 If the initial weight of a calf at weigh in is 501 to 510 pounds, the 4-H'er may opt to walk off the excess pounds and reweigh by the end of the time allotted for general weigh in.
 If the initial weight of a calf is over 510 pounds, that weight will be recorded as the official weight and may not reweigh.

 - Class winners (except for the overweight class) will compete for division champions and reserve champions.
 Division champions will compete for grand and reserve grand champion.